 Dr. Rosenfeld’s dedication to housing policy began with her work in the real estate sector.
 An architect by training, Orna designed and helped deliver over 6,000 homes before committing herself to international housing policy research and counsel.

-She holds a Doctorate from the University of Westminster in London, where she lived between 2009 and 2012 and is adjunct professor at the Sciences Po - Institute of Political Studies in Paris.
+She holds a Doctorate in housing, urban regeneration and development from the University of Westminster in London.
 A Chevening Scholar, she holds a M.A. in Planning Research and Theory from the University of Sheffield and a magna cum laude degree in Architecture from the Technion - IIT.

 Besides English, she is fluent in Serbian, Croatian and French, speaks Hebrew and Hungarian and has also studied Russian and Spanish.
 She lived in Serbia, Israel and the United Kingdom before settling in Paris, France.

 Dr. Rosenfeld's scientific work on housing and urban development has won awards from the Association of European Schools of Planning, University of Westminster, British Council Chevening and Town Planning Review, among others.
 In 2014, she was awarded the title of World Cities Summit Young Leader for her contribution to sustainable urban development internationally.

 She is an Associate of the Higher Education Academy in the United Kingdom and adjunct professor at Sciences Po - Institute for Political Studies in Paris, where she teaches new generations of metropolitan policy makers.
 Prior to moving to Paris, she taught at Westminster University in London.
 She is a frequent guest lecturer at universities in Europe and overseas.